Khafaniking/Audi-Synthesis/Data-Preprocessing/Data Preprocessing Readme.md

 each folders contains samples from all ten categories), so creating this scraper was necessary in order to expedite things.

 The actual preprocessor file follows a guide I found on Medium.com, but I adapted it for tensorflow rather than PyCharm.
 Interestingly, the Medium article utilized the same dataset but for a classification problem rather than a generative one.

+Attached some spectrograms (these are the real sepctrograms) produced from the data preprocessing phase.